EXPLAINER-Assange arrested in London after seven-year refuge in embassy

 “I requested Great Britain to guarantee that Mr Assange would not be extradited to a country where he could face torture or the death penalty,” Moreno said.
 “The British government has confirmed it in writing, in accordance with its own rules.”

+“This goes to show that in the United Kingdom no one is above the law.”

+Foreign Secretary Jeremy Hunt said it was right that Assange’s should be decided in the British judicial system.

 “Julian Assange is no hero.
-He has hidden from the truth for years and years.
-It is right that his future should be decided in the British judicial system,” Foreign Secretary Jeremy Hunt told Sky News after the arrest.
+He has hidden from the truth for years and years,” Hunt told Sky News.

 Junior foreign minister Alan Duncan thanked Ecuador for paving the way for Assange’s arrest by withdrawing his asylum after “extensive dialogue” between London and Quito.